albar965/littlenavmap-manual/en/SCENERY.md

 If you cancel the loading process or if the loading process fails, the previous scenery library database is restored immediately.

-The menu `Scenery Library` -&gt; `Flight Simulators` is synchronized with the simulator selection in the dialog.
+The menu `Scenery Library` -> `Flight Simulators` is synchronized with the simulator selection in the dialog.
 Once a database is successfully loaded, the display, flight plan and search switch instantaneously to the newly loaded simulator data.

 Note that the final number of airports, navaids and other objects shown in the `Load Scenery Library` dialog are lower than the counts shown in the progress dialog, because, after the data has been loaded, a separate process removes duplicates and deletes stock airports that were replaced by add-ons.